fredmenez/godescribe/README.md

 ## Status

-"Early days" : some changes This tool CLI interface assigned feature set is subject to change based on feedback and due to new features.
+"Early days" : some changes can be expected based on feedback and new features.